Pinku531680/warden/README.md

 * **PostgreSQL:** Serves as the persistent operational audit log and master ledger for all inbound transactions.
 * **Redis:** Utilized as an ultra-low-latency distributed cache layer to handle initial idempotency checks and store real-time user state baselines.
 * **RabbitMQ:** Implements asynchronous, decoupled message lines using transient AMQP channels to isolate ingestion from heavy inference compute loops.
+* **Protocol Buffers:** Enforces a strict, cross-language binary serialization schema across the system, enabling low-overhead, chunked data emission from the client to the gateway.

 ### 2. Core Compute & Inference Core
 * **Spring Boot:** Handles the high-frequency WebSocket connection lifecycle, Protobuf parsing, and fast transactional database operations.